zachnieto/neatqueueweb/docs/README.md

  Sets the queue names to use in retrieving player stats, or omit to reset.
 #### Usage: `/ratinginname queuenames (names)`
 #### Arguments:
-`names`: *(Optional)* The queue names seperated by ',' to use for inserting ratings into '$' indicators in the format.
+`names`: *(Optional)* The queue names separated by ',' to use for inserting ratings into '$' indicators in the format.
 #### Usage Permissions: `Staff Role or Manage Channels Permission`

 ---